pure-symbols/pure.lexicals/.docs/lambda-calculus.101/readme.md

 > [!TIP]
 >
-> The `add(3)` here will returns a closure: this just like to create (means *new*) a special object in *OOP* style but it just can be called like a function.
+> The `add(3)` here will returns a closure: it's a function bind with a environment which just contain informations this function needed.
+This just like to create a special object in *OOP* style but that *'object'* can *be called like a function*.
 >
 > In some language, closure is implemented as a special object.
-Also in some language, both all function is just a closure with special syntax.
+Also in some language, both all function is just a closure just with more than one syntax to define.
 >